flexivrobotics/flexiv_drdk/README.md

     import flexivdrdk
     robot_pair = flexivdrdk.RobotPair(["Rizon4-100001", "Rizon4-100002"])

-The program will start searching for a pair of robots with serial numbers `Rizon4-100001` for the left arm and `Rizon4-100002` for the right arm, then exit after a couple of seconds if either of the specified robots is not found in the local network.
+The program will start searching for a pair of robots with serial numbers `Rizon4-100001` for the left robot and `Rizon4-100002` for the right robot, then exit after a couple of seconds if either of the specified robots is not found in the local network.

+### Run example Python scripts

+To run an example Python script in this repo:

+    cd flexiv_drdk/example_py
+    python3.x <example_name>.py [left_robot_sn] [right_robot_sn]

+For example:

+    python3.10 ./basics1_display_robot_states.py Rizon4-100001 Rizon4-100002

 ## Quick Start - C++